 8.8 x 6 x 4 inches

 UPDATE [March 2022]: You can still find these headphones on Amazon, but they’re outdated.
 We recommend getting one of these ANC Bluetooth headphones.
-If you’re on a tight budget, look into affordable noise-cancelling headphones instead.
+If you’re on a tight budget, look into affordable noise-canceling headphones instead.

 JLab is one of those companies that has found a niche in audio by making good quality bang for your buck products for both children and adults.
 They even have some great wireless earbuds for exercise which have been receiving nothing but positive reviews.
 But with their most recent Flex BT headphones, they’re trying to take the leap into premium while still remaining affordable.
 So are the Flex BT headphones worth the $150 price tag or is too good to be true?